BackdoorLLM: A Comprehensive Benchmark for Backdoor Attacks and Defenses on Large Language Models: Empirical Studies and Key Findings

 \section{Empirical Studies and Key Findings}

 Using \textit{BackdoorLLM}, we systematically evaluate and compare the effectiveness of different backdoor attacks on LLMs.
-Below, we detail our empirical study, which includes a variety of backdoor attacks and tasks, and highlight several key observations based on the experimental results.
+We begin by outlining our experimental setup and then highlight the key insights drawn from our results.